|Early Spring Date:||March 23|

 Fall: Brown Thrashers occur infrequently at Monticello during the fall migration.
 On average, a few are seen each year.

 Where to See Them in the Park

 Like the other members of their family, Brown Thrashers are accomplished mimics.
-They sing each of the songs they are copying 2 or 3 times.
-The mockingbird sings each song 4 or 5 times, and the catbird sings each song only once.
+They have more than 1,100 song types, and each individual can sing up to 3,000 song phrases.
+When mimicking other species, thrashers sing each song they are copying 2 or 3 times.
+Mockingbirds sing each song 4 or 5 times, and catbirds sing each song only once.
 When on breeding territory, Brown Thrashers often perch on a branch near the top of a tree early in the morning and sing loudly and persistently.Hear the vocalizations of the Brown Thrasher.

 Origin of Names

 Common Name: Brown from the plumage.
 Thrasher from thrusher, a thrush.